 The Company’s Directors are committed to ensure that shareholders are informed of all major developments affecting the Group.

-Shareholders may raise matters for discussion at the Annual Meeting each year and may also take part in port tours which are timed to coincide with these meetings.
+Shareholders may raise matters for discussion at the Annual Meeting each year.

 The Board has adopted the NZX Continuous Disclosure Rules to ensure that all material matters are released to the financial markets in a clear and timely manner.